Gulf Law for Arab Middleeast Company Law

 4. Commercial Agencies

 Trading activities such as the distribution of goods and services is usually performed by appointed local commercial agents.
 Therefore commercial agencies are an extremely important but potentially problematic aspect of conducting business with the Area.
 The selection and appointment of the invariably requisite local agent is not only crucial for the promotion and expansion of the business, but could a cause numerous difficulties if the right commercial agent is not chosen.
-Here again GLS provides advice on the drafting of agency contracts as well as the selection of qualified agents.
+Here again Gulf-Law provides advice on the drafting of agency contracts as well as the selection of qualified agents.

 5. Labour